SDU-eScience/Type3-Docs/src/software/modules.rst

 	|dash-line| The following is a list of the modules and extensions currently available: |dash-line|

+	ATK: ATK/2.38.0
+	  ATK provides the set of accessibility interfaces that are implemented by other toolkits and applications.
+Using the ATK interfaces, accessibility tools have full access to view and control running applications.

+	Anaconda3: Anaconda3/2022.05
+	  Built to complement the rich, open source Python community, the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.

-	Autoconf: Autoconf/2.69-GCCcore-10.2.0
+	Autoconf: Autoconf/2.71
 	  Autoconf is an extensible package of M4 macros that produce shell scripts to automatically configure software source code packages.
-These scripts can adapt the packages to many kinds of
-	  UNIX-like systems without manual user intervention.
+These scripts can adapt the packages to many kinds of UNIX-like systems without manual user intervention.
 Autoconf creates a configuration script for a package from a template file that lists the operating system features that the package can use, in the form of M4 macro calls.
-	Automake: Automake/1.16.2-GCCcore-10.2.0
-	  Automake: GNU Standards-compliant Makefile generator
-	Autotools: Autotools/20200321-GCCcore-10.2.0
-	  This bundle collect the standard GNU build tools: Autoconf, Automake and libtool

 	|dash-line|